Predicted Success Rates

 A: No; however, OYA’s Research & Evaluation Unit is working on an analysis to determine if typologies can be generated from the JCP.

-Q: Why is the Typology blank for females?
+Q: What is the Oregon Typology Assessment (OTA)?

 ONIRA / OVIRA